2D-Mesh-Plane/Python-Obfuscator-Plugin/README.md

 # Python Obfuscator Plugin
-A template to create you own Plugins for are Python Obfuscator
+A template to allow you to create your own plugins for our Python Obfuscator.